HostZero/RecoveryOTA/README.md

 How to use
 ----------
 * Prepare the OTA xml file.
-Use this [template](https://raw.githubusercontent.com/ResurrectionRemix/OTA/master/akhil.xml).
+Use this [template](https://github.com/HostZero/android_device_google_sprout/blob/cm-13.0/ota/ota.xml).
 * Upload it to your file hosting and create a hot link of it
-* Copy the [ota_conf template](https://raw.githubusercontent.com/ResurrectionRemix/OTA/master/example%20ota_conf) to the root of rr source, as a text file called "ota_conf" (without the quotes)
+* Copy the ota_conf to the root of recovery source, as a text file called "ota_conf" (without the quotes)
-* Template is also in https://raw.githubusercontent.com/HostZero/RecoveryOTA/marshmallow/ota_conf
-* Replace the "ota_url" with your OTA xml hot link
+* Replace the "ota_url" in ota_conf with your OTA xml hot link
 * Check the xml template, and make your own, on your github, and place the resultant link to the raw file in the ota_conf
 * If using the given samples, ota_conf is all setup!
 Else you will have to setup the version checking, etc.